RevenueHunt/docs/docs/customer-success/shopify-v2-beta.md

-# Shop Quiz Shopify V2 Beta Tester Program
+# RevenueHunt Shopify V2 Beta Tester Program

-We’re thrilled to introduce Version 2 of our Shop Quiz: Product Recommender app!
+We’re thrilled to introduce Version 2 of our RevenueHunt app!

 This new version represents a major leap forward, built from the ground up using insights gathered over six years of supporting Shopify stores with personalized product recommendation quizzes.
 With a redesigned architecture and a more intuitive user interface, Version 2 is tailored to provide a smoother, more powerful experience.